Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

    >**Hint:** Focus areas include code readability, adherence to best practices, and ensuring that the new feature aligns with the existing codebase.
    - Run a security check on the newly implemented code using GitHub Advanced Security features thus resolving any alerts to vulnerabilities and catch any potential security issues using CodeQL over the repository.

-4. **CI/CD Pipeline Setup and Deployment:**
+4. **CI/CD Pipeline Setup and Infrastructure Deployment:**
-   - Set up a GitHub Actions CI/CD pipeline for Contoso Traders hosted on GitHub.
+   - Host the React Application with the new app component over Azure using **Static Web Apps** through GitHub Actions.
-   - The pipeline should include steps for building, testing, and deploying the new feature to the hosted application on Azure.
+   - Ensure that the **Azure Static Web Apps CI/CD** GitHub workflow is successful.

 ## Success criteria:
 To complete this challenge successfully: